tanij/docs-exercises/book/exercises/200_control_systems/222_exercise_HW3_2.md

     duckiebot $ make csii-ex3-lqr

-and make to normalize your $R$ and $Q$ Matrices.
-Choose the corresponding weights and tune them until you acheive a satisfying behaviour on the track.
+and make sure to normalize your $R$ and $Q$ Matrices.
+Choose the corresponding weights and tune them until you achieve a satisfying behavior on the track.